-I am British person living in the UK and an internationalist.
+I am a British person living in the UK and an internationalist.

 My petition is for the citizens of all 28 member states.
 My aim is to identify the best possible process for citizens when any member state leaves the European Union.
 I believe such a process should be carried out in accordance with universal human rights and with the rights set out in the Charter of Fundamental Rights of the European Union.